dhayanth-dharma/aws-cloud-project-front/README.md

     * aws.s3.bucket.image_list.edited.folder: Your AWS S3 Bucket **folder** name for **edited** image storing

  5. Import the project to Eclipse as Maven Project.
 (Here is the link : [click-here](https://www.eclipse.org/downloads/packages/installer))
- 6. Start
- 7. Run cheese-coin-system.jar file in build folder.
-(Follow same step for server)
+ 7. Run the java application
- 8. Run tracker-server.jar file
+ 8. Run the front-app (see below for instruction)
  9. In the User interface there are Specific buttons  which allows to see what the application is performing.